Sandy Codex (SANDY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sandy Codex Historical Price

-According to the latest data gathered on Sandy Codex live price page, the current price of Sandy Codex is 0.00041908USD.
-The circulating supply of Sandy Codex(SANDY) is 831.69M SANDY , giving it a market capitalization of $348.58K.
+According to the latest data gathered on Sandy Codex live price page, the current price of Sandy Codex is 0USD.
+The circulating supply of Sandy Codex(SANDY) is 831.69M SANDY , giving it a market capitalization of $296.49K.

 The Sandy Codex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SANDY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.